Chuck Edwards: 2022

 On November 30, 2021, Edwards declared his candidacy for North Carolina's 11th congressional district in the 2022 election.
 The district was represented by freshman Republican incumbent Madison Cawthorn.
-Cawthorn faced numerous scandals, had made a number of controversial statements, and was criticized by Edwards as an ineffective legislator.
+Cawthorn faced numerous scandals, had made many controversial statements, and was criticized by Edwards as an ineffective legislator.
 Edwards was also endorsed by U.S. Senator Thom Tillis.

 On May 17, 2022, Edwards defeated Cawthorn in the Republican primary with 33.4% of the vote.
 Although he lost 12 of the district's 15 counties, he carried Buncombe, its most populous, by over 2,000 votes, exceeding his overall margin of 1,338.
-Edwards also defeated Cawthorn in Henderson County by 3,191 votes.
-Henderson County is home to both Edwards and Cawthorn.
+Edwards also defeated Cawthorn in Henderson County, where they both lived, by 3,191 votes.

+In March 2025, Edwards held a town hall meeting in Asheville, North Carolina, that became contentious as constituents questioned him about federal policy and proposed government cuts.
+Attendees repeatedly interrupted and booed his responses during the event, and security ultimately escorted Edwards from the building.

+2026

+Edwards filed for re-election to his seat in December 2025.
+On April 30, 2026, reports emerged that the House Ethics Committee was investigating him over sexual harassment allegations.
+On August 3, the committee released its report, concluding that Edwards "fostered a hostile work environment and engaged in sexual harassment" by engaging in "persistent unprofessional and inappropriate conduct" towards two young female staffers.
+It was recommended that he be censured by Congress for his alleged misconduct.
+Initially, Edwards denied harassing his staffers and said he would exonerate himself; on August 5, he announced that he would no longer be running for re-election.